Susan Moran

 Susan Lynn Moran (born November 21, 1959) is an American politician from Massachusetts.
-She is the member to the Massachusetts Senate for the Plymouth and Barnstable district.
+She was previously a member of the Massachusetts Senate for the Plymouth and Barnstable district.

 Moran graduated from Tufts University and Suffolk University Law School.
 She served as a selectman for Falmouth, Massachusetts.
 She won a special election for the seat on May 19, 2020.
 She was sworn into office on May 28.

+Moran announced that she would not seek re-election during the 2024 Massachusetts Senate elections.
+She instead ran for Clerk of the Barnstable County Superior Court.
+She succeeded 23-year incumbent Republican Scott Nickerson in the general election after he declined to seek re-election.